 Tax preparation is non-negotiable.
 Doing all the work yourself, however, is.

 If you’re planning to hire a tax pro to prepare your return, it pays — literally — to be prepared.
 The more time they have to spend making sense of your financial records and getting answers to questions, the more money you’ll owe for their labor.
-Even better if you gather your materials well before the filing deadline: Many tax preparers will charge more the closer it gets to the July 15 due date for 2019 taxes.
+Even better if you gather your materials well before the filing deadline: Many tax preparers will charge more the closer it gets to the April 18 due date.

 Use this guide to be prepared to prepare so that you both sail through this tax season as smoothly and quickly as possible.